RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Related Work

-Rodriguez and Laio proposed a novel density-based clustering method by finding density peaks ~\cite{rodriguez2014clustering}.
+Rodriguez and Laio proposed a novel density-based clustering method by finding density peaks called FDP \cite{rodriguez2014clustering}.
 FDP discovers clusters by a two-phase process.
-First, a decision group method is devised to determine cluster centers, called {\it density peaks}.
-In this step, a local density measure is computed for each data point based with the number of data points in its $d_c$ neighborhood.
+First, local density is computed for each object according to the number of objects in its $d_c$ neighborhood, and then a group decision method is applied to determine cluster centers, called density peaks.
 Second, remaining objects are assigned to the same cluster as its nearest neighbor with higher density.
-FDP is effective in finding clusters with different shapes and densities.
-However, as mentioned by the authors, the cluster centers and consequently the number of clusters are sensitive to the choice of the cut-off parameter $d_c$ in computing the local density.
-In contrast, RECOME adopts an agglomerative procedure to merge atom clusters (analogous to those resulting from ``local peaks").
-We have further investigated the JDD algorithm to allow users to assess the parameter $\alpha$ in RECOME.
+FDP is effective in finding clusters with different shapes.
+However, reasonable cluster centers are hard to determine when several density peaks exist in a cluster.
+In this work, RECOME adopts an agglomerative procedure to merge atom clusters (analogous to those resulting from ``density peaks"), which is feasible even encountering clusters with multi-peaks.

-Karypis {\it et al.}~\cite{karypis1999chameleon} proposed a hierarchical clustering method based on KNN graphs, where each object has an edge to each of its $K$ nearest neighbors.
-The clustering method applies a graph partitioning algorithm to divide the KNN graph into a large number of relatively small sub-clusters with the objective of minimizing edge cut.
-Sub-clusters are then merged based on their similarity characterized by relative interconnectivity and relative closeness.
-The KNN graph in \cite{karypis1999chameleon} is used for initial partitions (equivalence of atom clusters in RECOME).
-In RECOME, KNN graphs are utilized to determine the final clusters from atom clusters.

-Key notations in the paper are listed in Table~\ref{TabNotations}.
+Key notations used in the paper are listed in Table~\ref{TabNotations}.

-\section{Relative KNN Kernel Density Estimation}
+\section{Relative KNN Kernel density estimation}

-In this section, we introduce the proposed density measure, RNKD, which is a cornerstone of RECOME.

-Density estimation is crucial in density-based clustering algorithms, and different density forms have been adopted in literature.
-For instance, the cut-off density in DBSCAN is defined as the number of objects in an $\epsilon$-ball centred at the respective data point.
-As discussed in Section~\ref{sect:related_work}, the parameter $\epsilon$ needs to be carefully tuned based on the characteristics of the target dataset for good clustering performance, and a fixed setting is not suitable for inhomogeneous densities.
-An illustrative example is given in Fig.~\ref{figCutoDens}, which demonstrates that a small variation in $\epsilon$ can result in drastic differences in density estimation.
-On the other hand, non-parametric kernel density estimation methods such as that in \cite{tran2006knn}, though superior in handling complex distributions, are sensitive to noise as they consider all points in the dataset (Fig.~\ref{figGlobKernDens}).
+Though many density measures have been proposed, few considers the local relative density levels (will be shown in Section \ref{ssec:DensEstiIntro}), which are crucial to detect clusters with various densities.
+In this section, we will first illustrate the disadvantage of classical density measures used in density clustering, and then introduce the proposed measure RNKD that homogenizes the density estimation across clusters with different densities.